 (λa1+μb1,λa2+μb2)

-A restriction is needed for affine combinations to make sense and the restriction is that the scalar add up to 1
+A restriction is needed for affine combinations to make sense: the scalars must add up to 1.

 (1)a+iIλiaai=b+iIλibaiif iIλi=1